 Ultrasonic Machining Application:

-The following of Ultrasonic Machining application are:
+The following Ultrasonic Machining applications are:

-- Machining of non-conductive ceramics.
+- Ultrasonic Machining is used for the Machining of non-conductive ceramics.

 - Material that has a high scrap rate means fragile material can be machined by this process very effectively.